Instructor: Stacy Barnett

 - (Optional) ORT boxes used in NACSW for weeks 5 and 6 (12-pack).
 Good options are 11 1/8 x 8 3/4 x 3" size or 10 x 8 x 3".

-- (Optional) 6 metal outlet boxes with blank wall plates screwed on - for use as alternative to game boxes
+- (Optional) 6 metal switch boxes with mud rings screwed on - for use as alternative to game boxes

 - (Optional) PVC Elbows (up to 6) 45 degree bend and large enough for the dog to insert his face.
 Closet Flanges to fit on the end of the elbows.
 If you can find a shower drain that will fit in the bottom that is helpful.
-Drill a hole approximately 1.5" to 2" in diameter in the back for food delivery - for use as alternative to game boxes
+Drill a hole approximately 1.5" to 2" in diameter in the back for food delivery - for use as alternative to game boxes.
+This is a cool method but more expensive than using the metal switch boxes and are best for either puppies, small dogs or dogs will very narrow faces

 - At http://k9nwsource.com/product-category/containers/odor-kits/ - the minimum you would need is the "student starter kit".
 The "plus" kit includes a round and slider tin plus a heat strip sleeve and Centrafuge Tubes (may be used end of class and in NW120).
 The "deluxe" kit includes 1 dram bottle of oil and more qtip containers.
 Eventually, you will want to make your own scented qtips so you will want to have the oil also.
 For existing scented qtips, I may refresh them every 3-4 months if I find they are drying up.
 Located in the east/PA.